martinjc/compj-and-dataj-unconf/Readme.md

 There are changes ahead (BBC local reporters)

-How to get the 'mainstream industry' to use these tools as well?
+Tools for journalists to make life easier (automatic information retrieval etc) - How to get the 'mainstream industry' to use these tools as well?

-Tools for journalists to make life easier (automatic information retrieval etc)

 "An easy copy and paste" - but attribution is important!

 Tools for Exploratory Data Analysis, archive retrieval (archives for newsrooms are very large and could be useful but aren't used).
+CMS Tools identifying entities and retrieving information.